scott-eric-kaufman/the-whole-sek/content/the-valve/2008-09-30-conference-announcement-public-spheres-blogospheres.md

 Moderator: [Catherine Lui](http://www.higher-yearning.org/blog.html), UC Irvine

 Before you ask: Tedra and I are indeed a [package](http://acephalous.typepad.com/acephalous/2007/05/panel_podcast.html) [deal](http://acephalous.typepad.com/acephalous/2006/05/another_mla_pan.html).
-(I considered getting the band back together and asking Bérubé and Holbo to join us, but Singapore’s far away and Bérubé’s [not a blogger anymore](http://www.michaelberube.com/) .)
-My [edgier](http://edgeofthewest.wordpress.com) side would’ve been listed, but Eric and Ari’s didn’t consider margins when they christened this place.
+(I considered getting the band back together and asking Bérubé and Holbo to join us, but Singapore's far away and Bérubé's [not a blogger anymore](http://www.michaelberube.com/) .)
+My [edgier](http://edgeofthewest.wordpress.com) side would've been listed, but Eric and Ari's didn't consider margins when they christened this place.

 The other panels: